 Serious confounders of the relationship between breastfeeding and childhood obesity further impede reaching any definitive conclusions.
 Reviews have suggested that the associated positive effects of breastfeeding on reducing obesity risk are eliminated after controlling for maternal BMI, smoking, and socioeconomic factors.
-155 Higher maternal weight and/or weight gain is considered to be a significant risk factor for high birth weight or later adiposity outcomes, 146,148,151,156,157 and overweight mothers are also less likely to breastfeed.
+155 Higher maternal weight and/or weight gain is considered to be a significant risk factor for high birth weight or later adiposity outcomes, and overweight mothers are also less likely to breastfeed.
 Dixon et al. state, "Maternal obesity is one of the strongest and most reliable predictors of later obesity in children.
 Infants born to overweight mothers are more likely to be born large for gestational age, are less likely to be breastfed, and are at higher risk for obesity and type 2 diabetes in later life."
 Maternal weight is also associated with lower socioeconomic status and education, two additional factors that may influence childhood obesity risk.
+158

-158 outcomes confound any conclusions reached without controlling for all factors involved.
+The complex relationship between maternal weight and other variables associated with child weight outcomes confound any conclusions reached without controlling for all factors involved.
 Child obesity risk can be influenced by other maternal characteristics such as diabetes incidence, smoking status, experience of food insecurity, socioeconomic status, and experience of antenatal depression or stress.
 And as a child grows, risk is further influenced by sleep duration, physical activity, diet, and sedentary behavior.
 One study points out that it is possible that "...breastfeeding simply serves as a marker, albeit a powerful marker, of other nutritional or lifestyle-related exposures."